bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 Consumption of drinking chocolate in Revolutionary Boston is inextricably tied to enslavement and colonization in multiple ways.

 ## The Caribbean

+<zoomable-image type="iiif" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f462x83x" alt="Title page of The West Indian Atlas (1783) with a scene of people and ships on a beach" caption="Frontispiece of The West Indian Atlas (1783).
+This image depicts British colonial interference in the Caribbean."></zoomable-image>
+*Frontispiece of The West Indian Atlas (1783).
+This image depicts British colonial interference in the Caribbean.*

 Enslaved labor in the Caribbean provided the cocoa beans and sugar that New Englanders used to make drinking chocolate.
 Regardless of a Bostonian’s direct ownership of another person, anyone who consumed chocolate was able to do so because of the labor of enslaved people.
 Historian [Benjamin Carp](https://yalebooks.yale.edu/book/9780300178128/defiance-of-the-patriots/) has also examined the hypocrisy of the tea boycott of 1773 in relation to the lack of action against slavery in pre-Revolution Boston.
 If the early Americans refused to drink tea in the name of liberty for themselves, it is telling that they would not also boycott sugar in an action against slavery.
 Carp suggests that Bostonians were aware of the contradiction to their action and inaction.